 Exact current levels may vary from the values shown in this manual.
-Check the vehicle for the available levels.
+Check the vehicle for the current available levels.
+When the vehicle is plugged into a charging station, the Portable Cord Limit option on the Charge Mode tab will not be available.

-The charge limit can be changed and saved using Location Based Charging settings.
-The default value is the lower current limit.
-The charge current limit will reset to the lower value when the vehicle is shifted from P (Park) unless the Location Based Charging feature is active and set to retain this preference.
+The Portable Cord Limit can be changed and saved using Location Based Charging settings.
+The default value is the lower Portable Cord Limit.
+The Portable Cord Limit will reset to the lower value when the vehicle is shifted from P (Park) unless the Location Based Charging feature is active and set to retain this preference.
 See "Location Based Charging" later in this section.

 Using a charge level that exceeds the electrical circuit or electrical outlet capacity may start a fire or damage the electrical circuit.
 Use the lowest charge level until a qualified electrician inspects the electrical circuit capacity.
-Use the (Continued)

-lowest charge level if the electrical circuit or electrical outlet capacity is not known.
+Use the lowest charge level if the electrical circuit or electrical outlet capacity is not known.